 The message The Spirit within goes before me to prepare the way, was shown to me, but I was still straining to see what laid ahead.
 When I stopped trying to work out the ‘How to’, the solution came into the empty space and I was filled with a new sense of hope, courage, confidence and faith.
 The answer was always here but I couldn’t see what was right under my nose because of my trying and my old way of thinking and be-having.

 Getting uncomfortable is the first stage of letting go.
-That very, uncomfortable awakening early that morning turned out to be the ‘letting go’.
-It was followed by the arousal of faith and the conviction I needed to allow the old way to dissolve, and allow my purpose to become fully integrated as the only way.
+That earlier unconfomfrotable awakening turned out to be the ‘letting go’.
+It aroused a new level of faith and the conviction I needed to allow the old way to dissolv.
+My purpose became fully integrated as the only way.

 Again, I realised that although I felt stuck, I was never, ever stuck.
 I was always in transition, simply in a state of letting go and letting God take the reins again.